atipugin/telegram-bot-ruby/README.md

 end
 ```

-## Validating data received via the Mini App
+## Validating data received via the Web App

-To validate data received via the Mini App, you can use the `Telegram::Bot::WebApp` class.
+To validate data received via the Web App, you can use the `Telegram::Bot::WebApp` class.
 This class has a method `#verify_data_init` receive string with telegram data init that returns `Telegram::Bot::Types::WebAppUser` if the data is valid and `false` if it is not.

 ```ruby